For more information contact

 The department also participates in a program with the Law School leading to joint J.D./M.A. degrees.The Duke University Graduate School and the School of Law are revising the joint J.D./M.A. degree program.
 Prospective students interested should contact William Hoye, associate dean of the School of Law (email@example.com) .

 The Guidelines for Graduate Students in the Doctoral Program in Art History and the Guidelines for Graduate Students in the J.D./A.M.
 Program fully describe these and additional requirements and the detailed steps in the student's graduate career.

-Writing Sample Required: Please note that a 10-page writing sample should now be uploaded directly with your online application in the Writing Sample section.
+Writing Sample Required: Please note that a 10-page writing sample should now be uploaded directly with your online application in the Departmental Requirements section.